MarouaneRag/FightYoutubeAddiction/README.md

 To use, simply open a new tab and go to:  `chrome://extensions`

-Enable developer mode, and click import extension then select the folder.
+Enable developer mode, click import extension then select the folder.

-Make sure to also enable this in incognito mode and you're done.
+Make sure to also enable for incognito and you're done.
+Enjoy your new productive life.